 - ongoing operating expenses such as rent, utilities, or insurance,

 - costs associated with canceling programs, such as contractual payments to venues, vendors, etc.

 - costs of pivoting to remote/virtual programs and services,

 - and costs of mitigating the spread of COVID-19, such as cleaning, PPE, physical barriers, etc.

-For the purpose of this grant program, revenue losses are not considered for mitigation.
-North Carolina CARES for Arts funding cannot reimburse any expenses already paid for by other federal relief funds such as PPP loans, the NC Jobs Retention Grant program, locally-run stimulus or relief programs using federal funds, direct grants from the NEA, and stimulus grants issued by the North Carolina Arts Council.
+For the purpose of this grant program, revenue losses were not considered for mitigation.
+North Carolina CARES for Arts funding could not reimburse any expenses already paid for by other federal relief funds such as PPP loans, the NC Jobs Retention Grant program, locally-run stimulus or relief programs using federal funds, direct grants from the NEA, and/or stimulus grants issued by the North Carolina Arts Council.

-Documents such as receipts, bill/invoices, monthly financial statements, and payroll ledgers will be considered as evidence of expenses.
-If projecting expenses that will happen in October, November, December, you will provide a word document that reasonably justifies those expenses, and invoices and receipts must be available for projected expenses when they actualize.
+Documents such as receipts, bill/invoices, monthly financial statements, and payroll ledgers were considered as evidence of expenses.
+If recipients were projecting expenses that would happen in October, November, December, they provided a word document that reasonably justified those expenses, and invoices and receipts were available for projected expenses when they actualized.

-Applications must be received by the Jackson County Arts Council no later than 5pm November 9, 2020.
-We request you contact the Jackson County Arts Council prior to submission to let us know you are interested or going to apply for funding ASAP.
+Applications were received by the Jackson County Arts Council no later than 5pm November 9, 2020.
 For questions or more information, contact Lena Woods at 828-507-9820 or email firstname.lastname@example.org